-Lean manufacturing is a production method designed to help reduce both the time for production, as well as response times to customers and from suppliers.
+Lean manufacturing is a production method designed to help reduce both the time for production, as well as response times to customers and suppliers.
 The strategy aims to increase efficiency by eliminating waste, optimizing processes, and cutting costs.
-The practice allows reducing waste and inventory costs by producing only what’s in demand and not overstocking.
+The practice allows for reducing waste and inventory costs by producing only what’s in demand and not overstocking.
 By reducing the production time, the method improves the productivity rate and helps increase profits.

 What Is the History of Lean Manufacturing?